 Despite my 180 degree shift from the processed, nutrient-deficient foods of my youth, I have to admit that I still associate many of these foods with comfort and emotional nourishment.
 Luckily, with Real food and a tiny bit of effort, you can have your nostalgia and eat it too.

-The classic grilled cheese sandwich, real food style
+The classic grilled cheese sandwich with real food ingredients

 Margarine or conventional butter2 Tablespoons or more of real butter from grass-fed cows

 whole wheat or white breadsprouted grain or traditionally soured sourdough bread 2 slices Kraft singlesThinly sliced cheddar cheese from grass-fed cows (bonus for raw cheese)

 - Coarse Unrefined Sea Salt – find it here

 Heinz KetchupHomemade cultured ketchup (optional) Dill PicklesLacto-fermented Sauerkraut or dill pickles Hi-C fruit punchHomemade kombucha or Apple Ginger Soda